 Why Does Concrete Sink?

 The soils underneath concrete slabs can be impacted by water, erosion, poor compaction, and many other factors that cause the soils to expand and contract.
 Overtime, the movement of the soils causes them to become weak and unsupportive to the heavy concrete up above.
+When concrete sinking occurs it can affect the foundation of houses or buildings.
+That is why it is important to fix concrete slabs with pressure grouting.
+Pressure grouting has a many benefits: it can improve soil and rock, strengthen formation, reduce water flow, and it can fix the faults in concrete structures.

 Fix Your Slabs with Pressure Grouting